sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 less identical to the way we described the hypotheses for the one-sample *t*-test.
 The only difference is that the specific value that the null hypothesis predicts is 0.
 And so our *t*-statistic is defined in more or less the same way too.
-If we let D̄ denote the mean of the difference scores, then
+If we let D̄ denote the mean of the difference scores, then:

 .. math:: t = \frac{\bar{D}}{SE(\bar{D})}

-which is
+which is:

 .. math:: t = \frac{\bar{D}}{\hat\sigma_D / \sqrt{N}}